New Furniture Guide - A guide to replacing furniture pieces that were contaminated from a toxic mold exposure

 Bunk Bed Cots - should be wiped down with either antifungal essential oils weekly or ammonia.
 Always use some sort of mattress pad that can be taken off weekly and washed in ammonia.
 These are ideall for children ages 4-15 for multiple family members trying to detox.

 Bathroom/Utility Better Options

-Shower Curtains - Instead of vinyl shower curtains that promote mold growth and also contain dangerous VOC's and harmful endocrine disrupting plastic chemicals opt for a mildew resistent, fabric liner instead that you can wash in ammonia, borax or baking soda.
+Shower Curtains - Instead of vinyl shower curtains that promote mold growth and also contain dangerous VOC's and harmful endocrine disrupting plastic chemicals, opt for a mildew resistant, fabric liner instead that you can wash in ammonia, borax or baking soda.
 Here is the "one" I recommend:

 Shower Hooks - Instead of wooden or inferior metals that rust or grow mold replace shower curtains with rust-proof stainless steel versions.
 Stainless steel DOES NOT grow mold and is non-toxic.
 Here are the ones I recommend:

 Do you think you might have mold in your home, place of business or school?
 Are you or someone you love suffering from an unknown illness that doctors can't diagnose?
 Is mold making you sick?
 Go to our Step by Step and start Surviving Toxic Mold.